seonghuilee/seonghuilee.github.io/menu/research.md

 * Belief Strength and Updating Party Policy Positions (with Carsten Jensen)

+* The Nature and Sources of Voters’ Beliefs about the Left-Right Positions of Political Parties (with Randy Stevenson and Philip Santoso)

 [//]: Political interest and political knowlege

 * Sources of Confidence in Political Knowledge and Judgment: An experimental study on the role of information accessibility and relevance.

+* Paths to False Beliefs: Ignorance, Partisan Motivation, and Conspiracy Mentality (with David J. Hendry and Akitaka Matsuo)

+* Decomposing Support for the Welfare State (with Anthony Kevins)

+* Understanding the Electoral Consequences of Office-Holding: How Incumbency Advantages Coexist Incumbency Disadvantage Across the World

 [//]: [[<i class="fa fa-link" aria-hidden="true"></i> Draft]](../files/EPSA2017Lee.pdf)